danielanywhere/Geometry/README.md

     quick and efficient calculations even for complex curves.

 -   **Camera3D**.
-A tiny, tiny, tiny 3D camera, performing all of its operations in raw trigonometric functions, making it capable of 100x CPU performance over current 3D systems.
+A tiny, tiny, tiny 3D camera, performing all of its operations in raw trigonometric functions, making it capable of more than 25x CPU performance over current 3D systems.
 This renderer differs from the status quo in two major areas: 1) All vertices are assumed to be pre-positioned in their world locations and states, and 2) The camera is moved to its stated location to view the world as it is, as opposed to moving the entire world in front of a stationary camera, as is generally accepted practice.
 Together, this set of changes in philosophy reduce what would otherwise be a giant 3D library to just a handful of lines of code, as you can see inside.
 The catch on using it?
 Only individual 3D points and lines are rendered so far.
 You are invited to get involved if you would like to see this performance potential explode into the mainstream.

 -   **CameraOrtho**.
 An orthographic sibling to the tiny 3D camera, and nearly identical in operation, except for the projection stage.
 The